 3) Periorbital cellulitis causes a painful and itchy infection around the sockets of the eyes.
 When the bacteria infect the point where the eye attaches to the socket, it is known as orbital cellulitis.
 Individuals experience fever and reduced vision.
-Immediate action is required to prevent the development of meningitis
+Immediate action is required to prevent the development of meningitis or vision damage.

 Bacteria that cause cellulitis of the skin, can invade the lymphatic system and affect other parts of the body by travelling below the skin.
 Red lines are observed in such cases before the spread of the infection.
 Individuals may experience nausea, fever, and perspiration.

-, eczema, and athlete’s foot, result in cellulitis.
+Bacteria (eg, Staphylococci, Streptococci) cause cellulitis.
+There are many bacteria on the skin surface, which thrive if they gain entry below the surface of the skin.
+The bacteria, infecting the wound, are based on the nature and the condition in which the wound develops.
+The conditions that cause skin abrasions such as wounds (scratches, cuts, burns, bruises, peeling skin or cracks in the feet), surgery, ulcers, dermatitis, tattoo piercing, psoriasis, eczema, and athletes foot, result in cellulitis.
 Bite wounds of animals, insects, or humans also lead to cellulitis.
 Dental treatment can also cause cellulitis.
 Besides skin injuries, individuals with a weak immune system are at risk of developing cellulitis.
 Individuals, who are alcoholics, diabetic, or use corticosteroids, are also prone to developing cellulitis.
 Individuals suffering from cancer, and chronic diseases of the liver and lung are also prone to developing cellulitis.

 Rapid development of a rash in the initial 24 hours of the infection